-Many specific vacancies have 9-12 months duration, thus a field worker with more flexibility can be considered for more vacancies.
-Specifically, the minimum commitment for financial and human resources coordinators is one year; surgeons, anesthesiologists, nurse anesthetists, and ob/gyns may be accepted for a minimum of six weeks in the field.
+Many specific vacancies have nine to 12 months duration, thus a field worker with more flexibility can be considered for more vacancies.
+Specifically, the minimum commitment for financial and human resources coordinators is one year; surgeons, anesthesiologists, nurse anesthetists, and ob-gyns may be accepted for a minimum of six weeks in the field.

 What expenses are field staff expected to pay?

 Once a mission is confirmed, MSF will be responsible for all travel, visas, and relevant vaccinations.
 Field workers should assume responsibility for routine health maintenance vaccinations.